brucellino/hashiatho.me/_posts/2023-11-29-github-runners-on-demand.md

 ## What do I want from my runners

 In the [previous post]({{ page.previous.url }}), I considered using Hashi@Home as a place to run [Self-Hosted GitHub runners](https://docs.github.com/en/actions/hosting-your-own-runners).
+In this article, I wanted to go into detail about how I actually went about designing and implementing a solution[^goal]

 Before discussing problems to address, perhaps it's better to spend a few words describing how I would like my environment to _behave_ when I'm done.